What to Know Before You Go

 When possible, do not pack oversized electronics (laptops, full-size video game consoles, DVD players and video cameras that use cassettes) in checked baggage.
 However, please be advised that these items must be removed from carry-on bags and submitted separately for X-ray screening.
 Click here for "checkpoint friendly" laptop bag procedures.
-Small electronics, such as iPods, can remain in carry-on baggage.
+Small electronics, such as smartphones, tablets and certain other mobile/portable electronic devices, can remain in carry-on baggage.

 Prepare a 1 quart-sized, clear, plastic, zip-top bag of liquids before arriving at the airport.
 For more information on liquid rules: 3-1-1 for carry-ons, click here.

 Pack all coats and jackets in checked baggage when possible.
 All coats and jackets must go through the X-ray machine for inspection.

 Do not wrap gifts.
 If a security officer needs to inspect a package, they may have to unwrap the gift.
 Passengers should refrain from wrapping gifts until arriving at their final destination.

 Film.
 Undeveloped film should go in carry-on bags.
 Passengers will be able to declare film that is faster than 800-speed to a transportation security officer for physical inspection to avoid being X-rayed.

 When in doubt, leave it out.
 Unsure if an item is prohibited or not?
 Travelers should place such items in their checked baggage or leave the item at home.
 Click here to see the list of prohibited items.

 Transportation Security Officers (TSOs) have to resolve any anomaly detected at the checkpoint.
 If travelers alarm when passing through a metal detector or advanced imaging technology unit, additional screening will be required.